earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 You can find the full working monorepo covered in this article in the official [Earthly examples collection](https://github.com/earthly/earthly/tree/main/examples/go-monorepo).

-For more on using Earthly to improve go builds checkout [Earthly.dev](https://earthly.dev/):
+For more on using Earthly to improve Go builds checkout [Earthly.dev](https://earthly.dev/):

 {% include_html cta/bottom-cta.html %}